medvedevgroup/TwoPaCo/README.md

 * graphdump -- a utility that turns output of twopaco into text format

-* naivegraphconstructor -- a super simple graph constructor that we used for verifying twopaco.
-Since it depends on the TPIE library, makefiles are in progress

-Disclaimer: though the correctness of the implementation was thoroughly tested, this is still a research prototype and the code has not been "officially" released yet.
+Disclaimer: this is still a research prototype and the code has not been "officially" released yet.
 Things like compilation, installation, output file format, and commandline parameters are subject to change.

 Compilation
 ===========